 The stress on the body created by spasticity can result in associated conditions such as hip dislocation, scoliosis, and limb deformities.
 One particular concern is contracture, the constant contracting of muscles that results in painful joint deformities.

-Ataxic cerebral palsy affects coordinated movements.
+Ataxic Cerebral Palsy affects coordinated movements.
 Balance and posture are involved.
 Walking gait is often very wide and sometimes irregular.
 Control of eye movements and depth perception can be impaired.
 Often, fine motor skills requiring coordination of the eyes and hands, such as writing, are difficult.
 Does not produce involuntary movements, but instead indicates impaired balance and coordination

 Athetosis — slow, writhing movements that are often repetitive, sinuous, and rhythmic